ShannonSimpson/Text-File-to-HTML-Converter/README.md

 written by: Shannon Simpson

-Utilizes Polymorphism, Inheritence, Flow control, stream handling, and header and implentation files.
+Utilizes Polymorphism, Inheritence, Flow control, stream handling, and header and implementation files.

 The program will be a 3 step process:
 1.) read in a text file (or text directly from the console)